 Miss Rebecca Way graduated from the University of South Wales in 2015 with a BSc(hons) in Computer Studies and then went on to the University of Wales, Trinity St David to study for her PGCE in Secondary Computer Science and ICT.
 From 2016-2020 she taught Computing and ICT in schools and sixth form colleges across South Wales and the South West of England.
 In 2018 Rebecca took on the role as Head of Computing, developing the curriculum and focusing on the inclusion of girls in STEAM subjects.
 Rebecca has recently joined the pastoral team for Harrow Shenzhen as Housemistress of Song Qing Ling house.

 Alice Liang comes from Guangdong province.
 She graduated from Sun Yat-sen University and got her master’s degree.
 After graduation, she became a teacher at an IB school where she was responsible for the planning and teaching of the Chinese and English languages, mathematics, and units of inquiries.
 She is a certified Mandarin teacher, and she obtained her teaching certificate in 2012.
 She has been teaching Chinese as first language and foreign language for 10 years.
 Ms Liang is an out-going person who has various hobbies.
 She believes that every child is different and unique.
 She hopes that she could support her students to become global citizens with international vision.

 Robin Murray-Leslie is a founding member of Harrow Shenzhen and holds the honour of being the first teaching staff member on-site in 2020.
-Moving to Shenzhen after a successful three-year stint as House Master of Winston Churchill house at Harrow Beijing, he brings 20+ years of Secondary School experience from the UK, New Zealand, and China.
+Moving to Shenzhen after a successful three-year stint as House Master of Winston Churchill house at Harrow Beijing, he brings 23 years of experience from the UK, New Zealand and China.